2.2 Lab Protocol

 Carbohydrate Digestion

-Understand the biochemical processes occurring in the liver during fasting and fed states.
-Indicate increase or decrease of the biochemical phenomena by drawing arrows.
+You will examine how the liver metabolizes carbohydrates during fasting and fed states, identifying changes in gluconeogenesis, glycogenolysis, and glycogen levels.
+Indicate increase or decrease of the biochemical phenomena by drawing arrows (↑ ↓).

 Gluconeogenesis: _________